 of Community Engagement and Scholarship.

-Dawn M. Wessling, M.Ed., NIC-Master, is a 2012 graduate of the Interpreting master's degree at UNF and is the full-time staff interpreter for the EDIE Department.
+Dawn M. Wessling, M.Ed., NIC-Master, is an outstanding graduate of the Interpreting master's degree at UNF (Class of 2012).
+She serves as an instructor and the staff interpreter for the EDIE.
+Her research interests include cognition in natural ASL discourse versus interpreted discourse, cognition during interpretation/translation process, interpreted emotional utterances, spoken English accent, second career interpreters and interpreters from outside the Deaf community, and language policy in interpreter education.
+She is a Presidential scholar and doctoral student at Gallaudet University.
 She is a veteran of the United States Navy, the wife of a retired sailor, and a native of New Jersey.
-She is a doctoral student at Gallaudet University, and her hobbies include cooking, creative arts and reading Stephen King works.
+Her hobbies include cooking, creative arts and reading Stephen King works.

 Jackson, MA; SC:L, CI, CT, is an Instructor in the Interpreting program.
 She received her BA in Deaf Education/Elementary Education from Flagler College, and her MA in Linguistics from Gallaudet University.
+Mrs. Jackson is a doctoral student at the University of Florida.
 She has been a nationally certified interpreter for more than ten years, and has experience interpreting in a wide range of settings.
 Mrs. Jackson has also completed Masters level coursework in Interpreting and International Development, which led to her partnership with the Jamaica Association for the Deaf in Kingston, Jamaica, where she worked both on and off site to improve services for the Deaf community on the island.
 Additionally, she has completed extensive training in online teaching, including a Master Online Teaching certification program, and assists faculty in designing and developing online courses.
 She is a member of the Registry of Interpreters for the Deaf and the Florida Registry of Interpreters for the Deaf.

 Roberson, Ph.D., CI, CT, is Dean of the Graduate School and teaches